-The wire core flagpole rope can protect your flag from both the elements and from thieves or vandals.
-The wire core is made of solid aircraft cable which is tough to sever preventing the flag display from being tampered with and the rope from being cut easily.
-The tensile strength of the wire core flagpole halyard is about 2100lbs.
-The wire core flag ropes are available with a diameter of 1/4”, 5/16” and 3/8” and these ropes can be used on flag poles that have a diameter between 5”-9”.
+The wire-core flagpole rope can protect your flag from both the elements and from thieves or vandals.
+The wire-core is made of solid aircraft cable which is tough to sever preventing the flag display from being tampered with and the rope from being cut easily.
+The tensile strength of the wire-core flagpole halyard is about 2100 lbs.
+The wire-core halyards are available with a diameter of 1/4”, 5/16” and 3/8” and these ropes can be used on any external halyard flagpole.
 See the Q&A section below to learn more about our wire core flagpole rope and for more details about halyard upkeep and usage.

 When should a flagpole halyard or flagpole rope be replaced?

 Flagpole ropes are mostly replaced at least once a year.
 They must be checked every time a flag is changed and if signs of fraying are present on the wire core flagpole rope it must be switched out.

 Which type or flagpole rope should be used in conditions?